Barred parakeet

-The barred parakeet (Bolborhynchus lineola), also known as the lineolated parakeet or the Catherine parakeet, is a small parrot found disjunctly in highland forests from southern Mexico to Panama, in the Andes from western Venezuela to southern Peru and Bolivia, the Santa Marta Mountains in Colombia and the Venezuelan Coastal Range.
-Its plumage is mostly green with multiple black and dark green stripes or bars, and it has a pale-horn coloured beak.
-The dark stripes vary in prominence between its two subspecies.
-Several colour mutants are available in aviculture.
+The barred parakeet (Bolborhynchus lineola), also known as the lineolated parakeet (commonly nicknamed the "linnie") or the Catherine parakeet, is a small psittaciforme bird found in the highland forests of tropical Latin America.
+Its plumage is mostly green, with multiple black or dark green stripes and bars and a pale, peach-colored bill.
+The darker stripes vary in prominence and intensity between the two subspecies.
+Several color mutations (morphs) are available in aviculture, as it has become a popular captive bird species.

+The species has a disjunct distribution, found from southern México south through Panamá; in South America, it is found both in the Santa Marta Mountains of Colombia and the Venezuelan Coastal Range, as well as the forests of the Andean foothills (from western Venezuela south to Perú and Bolivia).

 Taxonomy

 There are two subspecies of the barred parakeet: